hugombarreto/a_star/doc/creating_specializer.rst

 The left numbers were calculated using the specialized function and are the same as the right, calculated using the regular python function.
-Since we used arguments with different types in each call two different specialized functions were generated.
+Since we used arguments with different types in each call, two different specialized functions were generated.

 To see the source code generated we can enable logging by adding the following lines to the beginning of the file: